Taiwanese cuisine

-History and development
+History

-Taiwanese culinary history is murky and is intricately tied to patterns of migration and colonization.
+According to Katy Hui-wen Hung, "Taiwanese food history is as murky as Taiwanese politics".
+This is because Taiwanese cuisine is intricately tied to patterns of migration and colonization.
 Local and international Taiwanese cuisine, including its history, is a politically contentious topic.
-Taiwan's complex and diverse identity makes Taiwanese cuisine hard to communicate.
+Taiwan's complex and diverse identity makes Taiwanese cuisine difficult to define.
+Tense political relations between Taiwan and China also complicate the history.

-The history of Taiwanese cuisine began with the cuisine of aboriginal peoples on the island of Taiwan, which existed in the ancient times without written records.
-From the Ming dynasty in 16th century, a large number of immigrants from the southern provinces of China, especially the Hoklo people, brought the rich Chinese culinary culture to Taiwan.
-At the same time, Hakka people from Fujian developed a separate cuisine culture from Hoklo people.
-Because of the influence of Chinese immigration, Taiwanese cuisine often leads to it being classified as 'Southern Chinese cuisine'.
+The history of Taiwanese cuisine began with the cuisine of the aboriginal peoples of the islands of Taiwan.
+In the 16th century Hokkien and Hakka communities immigrated to Taiwan and brought their cuisines with them.
+Due to this part of its heritage Taiwanese cuisine is often considered as a part of regional Han cuisine.
+Early European influences came from the Dutch, Spanish, and Portuguese.

 Due to the period of Japanese rule, Taiwanese cuisine was also strongly influenced by Japanese washoku and yōshoku.
+During Japanese rule Japanese dishes and foodways such as bento, sashimi, rice balls, and miso soup were introduced to Taiwanese cuisine.

-After WWII, the Kuomintang retreat to Taiwan brought along many Chinese cuisines outside the province of Fujian or Southeast China.
-After that, the dishes from whole mainland China especially Guangdong, Chaoshan, Shanghai, Sichuan and Beijing could be easily found in Taiwan.
-In the decades since the KMT's retreat these regional dishes have evolved and become part of Taiwanese cuisine.
+After WWII, the Kuomintang retreat to Taiwan brought along many Han cuisines outside the province of Fujian or Southeast China.
+After that, the dishes from China especially Guangdong, Chaoshan, Shanghai, Sichuan and Beijing could be easily found in Taiwan.

 According to Taiwanese chef Fu Pei-mei, authentic Chinese culinary traditions were properly preserved in Taiwan.
 This claim to authenticity, common among Fu's generation, was in part due to the Kuomintang's Chinese nationalist political messaging which extended well beyond cuisine.
+The authenticity of regional Han cuisine in Taiwan has been challenged.
+Some sources trace the origin of instant noodles to Taiwan's jisi noodles, in particular a variation deep-fried in pork fat to be later boiled in water before serving introduced by the Qingji Ice Dessert Parlor in 1951.
+Following the commercialization of instant noodles Taiwanese companies including Uni-President.
+In 1973 Wei Lih Food Industrial introduced the first packaged instant noodle meant to be consumed "dry" (without soup or with soup on the side).

+The Tatung electric steamer was introduced in the 1960s and became a staple of Taiwanese home and restaurant kitchens.
+The widespread adoption of the food court during the 20th century formalized more traditional hawkers and vendors.
+Food courts also became an important part of the malls and shopping centers which proliferated across Taiwan.

+In 2002, the accession of Taiwan to the World Trade Organization forced Taiwanese farmers to compete with global markets.
+Many responded by shifting from staple crops to high end and niche produce primarily for local consumption.
+Agrotourism was also more widely adopted, with visitors to farms often being served and/or taught how to prepare dishes with the products from the farms.

-In the early 21st century ideas about sustainability and local food became more prominent in Taiwanese culinary and agricultural circles.
+In the early 21st century, ideas about sustainability and local food became more prominent in Taiwanese culinary and agricultural circles.
+An increased emphasis has been placed on understanding the history of food as well as incorporating indigenous foodways into mainstream Taiwanese cuisine.